Akuli/asda/README.md

 ## Developing asda

-Use your favorite C debugging tools if you want to work on the C interpreter.
+See [the C interpreter's README](asdar/README.md) if you want to work on the C interpreter.

 This command installs everything you need for developing the compiler and the Python interpreter: